What is Editing?

 - double-check past patterns of error your readers (teachers, supervisors, clients) have mentioned?

 Editing is crucial to composing—a vital step in the composing process.
 When a writer . . . fails to edit an important text in a school-based or work-based context, the audiences may not be able to understand the text.
-Worse yet, the audiences may question the writer’s . . . professionalism and work ethic.
+Worse yet, the audiences are likely to question the writer’s . . . professionalism and work ethic.

 Your ability to edit is tied to your literary history, including e.g., what you’ve read, how people have responded to your writing in the past, the dialect of the language you speak, and your knowledge of styles of writing and language conventions.